 This is where things get a bit technical, and you may want to get help from the person who created or manages your website (or contact us).
 It can be especially complex for old websites and large websites that have many pages.

-The cost of HTTPS security varies greatly: from as low as eight dollars to several hundred per year.
-It depends on your website setup and how much security you need and want.
-We recommend SSL/TLS certificates from Namecheap (disclosure: affiliate link).
-Namecheap is what we use at Zak & Zu Marketing, because they provide great usability and value.
-Keep in mind that you will have to renew your SSL /TLS service every year.
+The cost of HTTPS security varies greatly: from as low as eight dollars to as much as several hundred dollars per year.
+It depends on your website setup and what level of assurance you need.
+The nonprofit Let’s Encrypt also provides FREE (as in actually 100% free) SSL certificates, and many web hosts are gradually adopting it.
+At at Zak & Zu Marketing, we currently use Comodo certificates.
+However, we will be moving to Let’s Encrypt in the future.
+Keep in mind that you will have to renew your service every year.
 An expired certificate will result in a ‘NOT SECURE’ warning too, so set a reminder on your calendar a few days before the expiration date.